chxj1980/orwell/README.md

 ```

 ps: you must have cameras accessible with the IPs and passwords of `orwellJS/index.desktop.js` (or maybe other places for now)

+Warning: it'll likely not work with your cameras for now, but it should work with vstarcam cameras